anhvir/c207/README.md

   * Task 1 (Header files): Choose a very simple task for `main-1.c`.
-For example, just create a list that have 10 nodes with data value from 1 to 10, then remove and print each data.
+For example, just create a list that have 10 nodes with data value from 1 to 10, then remove each data from the list and print it.
 File `main-1.c` in this github site is a skeleton for that simple task.
 Note: to add a new node, you can first use list_add_start, then list_add_end.